react-boilerplate/react-boilerplate/docs/building-blocks/redux-toolkit.md

 ### Declaring your state

 Redux manages your **state** so we have to declare our state first.
-We can create `types.ts` file in our container.
-Types is a crucial for the efficient and safe development.
-Your compiler and intellisense will be understanding what is your state made of and help you coding rest of your operations much faster and safer.
+We can create a `types.ts` file in our container.
+Types are crucial for efficient and safe development.
+Your compiler and code completion will understand the shape of your state and help you code the rest of your project faster and safer.

 Lets say our container is called `HomePage`